alexwillman/Project1-GNS3-Mid-Size-Company-Network/09-dhcp-configuration.md

 ![](images/netplanconfigimg.PNG)

-Apply the new configuration using:
+Apply the new configuration using the command:
 ```
 sudo netplan apply
 ```